Meet the staff of Veterinary Mobility Center

 Stephanie - HR/Business Manager

 Stephanie joined the team in November of 2020 after a 25 year career in Human Resources.
 She has known Dr. Hudye for many many years as a pet owner and always joked that her dream job in retirement would be to work VMC!
 She works behind the scenes on the business side of VMC and is here to provide support to the VMC team.
 From time to time you may see her helping out at reception or with your pets in their appointments.
-Stephanie lives in Regina with her husband and three cats - Sammy, Finnegan and Jazzmin (who at 22+ years old is the practice's oldest patient!).
+Stephanie lives in Regina with her husband and two cats - Sammy and Finnegan.

 Secret Aspiration: To compete on a cooking show on Food Network Canada!